When Do Rabbits Have Babies: How To Know If Your Domestic Rabbit Is Close Giving Birth

 How long before rabbits give birth do they make a nest?

 Some does are different but the domestic female rabbit nests in the last week of her pregnancy or as late as the last 24hrs.
-On their first attempt (if they are an early nester) tends to make some pretty shallow holes.
+On their first attempt (if they are an early nester) tend to make some pretty shallow holes.
 But this is also a great way to know if she is pregnant if you have been doubting it.

 When you have bred your rabbit or you know the deed has been done it’s a good idea to mark the calendar 31 days into the feature.